-2014 KPMG, a Hong Kong partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG Internation Listening to the social buzz ove it or hate it, social media is now a key component of any digital solution for consumers.
+to the second second of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG Inte Listening to the social buzz ove it or hate it, social media is now a key component of any digital solution for consumers.
 The variety and nature of the platforms being used across Asia is only one dimension of the complexities involved in delivering an effective social media strategy.
 Mary Chong, a partner at KPMG, highlighted that an effective social media plan will see organisations establishing a conversation with customers.
 This two-way interaction which the technology enables is the real secret.
 However, these conversations will not just be with the organisation - customers will talk to each other too, and it is critical that consumer opinions and sentiment is monitored and acted upon to maintain a healthy social media approach.
 Mary also said that while social media is a public forum, consumers can react badly if they feel that organisations are listening to conversations in the customer community.
 This is why the nature of organisations' responses to customers' views is critical - they need to be measured and appropriate.
 Thibault Villet of Glamour Sales said that social marketing at his own company showed that celebrity endorsements were generally not as effective as social buzz created by key opinion leaders (KOL).
 One example he provided was Glamour Sales' 'Glam Dog' campaign, which saw site traffic increase from 4 million to 6 million and sales increase by 47 percent during the campaign period.
-ANGING COMMERCE © 2014 KPMG, a Hong Kong partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International" a Swiss entity.
-All rights reserved, Printed in Hong Kong, The KPMG name, logo and "cutting through complexity" are registered trademarks or trademarks of KPMG International.
+ANGING COMMERCE © 2014 KPMG, a Hong Kong partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International") a Swiss entity.
+All rights reserved.
+Printed in Hong Kong, The KPMG name and logo are registered trademarks of trademarks of KPMG International